A judge schedules a trial management conference when they think you and your partner can't resolve your issues and your case has to go to trial.

 Serve and file your forms

-You must serve your partner with a copy of your documents at least 4 days before the date of your trial management conference.
+You must serve your partner with a copy of your documents and an updated table of contents at least 7 days before the date of your trial management conference.
 You serve them by regular service or special service.
 Serve your documents below explains how to do this.

 See Count time below to understand how to calculate days or time correctly.
 This is important because court staff may not accept your documents if you haven't followed the rules.

 You need to go back to the courthouse once your partner has been served, to file your documents, including Form 6B: Affidavit of Service, in the Continuing Record.
 Update your continuing record below explains how to add documents in your court file.